 This is a must try for any serious Sichuan food lover.
 No expensive cut is needed for this delightful dish.
 The cooking method calls for marinating the meat first, using a special cooking technique called “velveting” to ensure the meat turns out extremely tender and moist.
 The classic recipe for this dish uses Chinese celery, which has longer and thinner stalks and a more pronounced “celery” flavor than its Western relative, the common green celery.
 You can find Chinese celery year-round in most Asian grocery stores.
 Or use any celery of your choice.

-- 300g beef (flank steak is perfectly fine or sirloin if you insist), shredded 牛肉，切丝
+- 300g beef (sirloin steak or tenderloin), shredded 牛肉，切丝

 - 1 tablespoon potato or corn starch 生粉